-In July 2012, the Company acquired all of the stock of Maui, Inc., an Ohio corporation, Kessler Services, Inc., a Nevada corporation, and A.S.
-Design Limited, a Hong Kong corporation (collectively, "Maui").
+In July 2012, the Company acquired all of the stock of Maui, Inc., an Ohio corporation, and related entities (collectively, "Maui").
 The total initial consideration of \$37.6 million consisted of \$36.2 million in cash and the assumption of liabilities in the amount of \$1.4 million.
-In addition, the Company agreed to pay an earn-out of up to an aggregate amount of \$18.0 million in cash over the three calendar years following the acquisition based on the achievement of certain financial performance criteria.
-The fair value of the expected earn-out of \$16.0 million was accrued and recorded as goodwill as of the acquisition date.
-All future changes to the earn-out liability will be credited to income.
-Maui did not achieve the prescribed earn-out targets for 2013 or 2014, therefore, \$6.0 million and \$5.9 million, respectively, was credited to other income in the fourth quarter of 2013 and third quarter of 2014.
+In addition, the Company agreed to pay an eam-out of up to an aggregate amount of \$18.0 million in cash over the three calendar years following the acquisition based on the achievement of certain financial performance criteria.
+The fair value of the expected eam-out of \$16.0 million was accrued and recorded as goodwill as of the acquisition date.
+All future changes to the eam-out liability are to be credited to income.
+Maui did not achieve the prescribed eam-out targets for 2013 or 2014, therefore, \$6.0 million and \$5.9 million, respectively, was credited to other income in the fourth quarter of 2013 and third quarter of 2014.
+In addition, as of September 30, 2015, it was determined that Maui will not achieve the prescribed eam-out targets for 2015, accordingly, \$5.6 million was credited to income in the third quarter of 2015.
 Maui is a leading manufacturer and distributor of spring and summer activity toys and impulse toys and was included in the Company's results of operations from the date of acquisition.